Freetown: PeFoHD officially launched

 So, according to the Chairman, the Foundation has already been laid and just needs to grow from strength to strength.
 He then shared the profile of the CEO/Founder.
 Born and raised in Sierra Leone, Dr. Lauretta Will Sillah has lived in Atlanta with her family for 30 years.
 She earned her Bachelor and Masters degree in Information Technology, a Doctorate in Business Administration in Management.
 She is a Minister, Professor, Community Organizer, and married with four sons, and two granddaughters.

-Highlights from the Keynote Address: “ …to increase community development, organizations have to devise ways of strengthening relationships with the community by developing a deep understanding of community issues, undergoing training, implementing creative strategies to encourage participation and ownership, amongst others.
-Empowering communities also includes empowering the individual…it comprises certain factors; self reliance, participation in decision-making, dignity and respect, belonging and contributing to the community.
-The community empowerment process is very complex and requires understanding and commitment from the part of all stakeholders…requires constant learning and consistent building of a community’s capacity”.
+To increase community development, organizations have to devise ways of strengthening relationships with the community by developing a deep understanding of community issues, undergoing training, implementing creative strategies to encourage participation and ownership, among others.
+Empowering communities also includes empowering the individual.
+It comprises of certain factors; self reliance, participation in decision-making, dignity and respect, belonging and contributing to the community.
+The community empowerment process is very complex and requires understanding and commitment from the part of all stakeholders…requires constant learning and consistent building of a community’s capacity.

 WIMI Sierra Leone Leaders excited and in full support of PeFoHD as their umbrella organization.